tasic928/IsoBuilder/README.md

 # IsoBuilder
-This is an iso builder that i madecurrently only windows 11 is supported but i will probably keep updating this software
+This is an iso builder that i made.Currently only windows 11 is supported but i will probably keep updating this software